FreeAndFair/ColoradoRLA/docs/24_sos_run_book.md

 ![Secretary of State Mid-Audit Screen](./screenshots/16-audit_status.png)

-The RLA Tool also allows the Secretary of State to designate a contest for hand counting at any time.
+<!—- The RLA Tool also allows the Secretary of State to designate a contest
+for hand counting at any time.

 ![Full Hand Count Screen](./screenshots/9-sos_chooses_full_hand_count.png)

+—>
 The RLA Tool automatically randomly selects additional ballots for audit as necessary until the risk limit is met.

-### 25.2.3 (A)(2) Ballot Polling Audits

-The conduct and reporting of the Audit Board for a Ballot Polling Audit must be completed outside the RLA Tool.

 ### Exports
 <!--- need to write this section --->